awslabs/clickstream-analytics-on-aws/docs/en/dashboard/activity.md

 - `Clickstream_Events` that connects to the `clickstream-ods-events` view in analytics engines (i.e., Redshift or Athena)
 - `Clickstream_Event_Attributes` that connects to the `clickstream-event-parameter` view in analytics engines

-Below is the SQL command that generates the related veiws.
+Below is the SQL command that generates the related views.
 ???
 SQL Commands
     === "Redshift"
         ```sql